Risang-L/sentence-complexity-clustering/README.md

 ## Data

-This project uses learner essays from the [ICNALE corpus](https://language.sakura.ne.jp/icnale/), a publicly available collection of English essays written by second language learners.
+This project uses L2 essays from the [ICNALE corpus](https://language.sakura.ne.jp/icnale/), a publicly available collection of English essays written by second language users.
-ICNALE is widely used in research on L2 writing and learner corpora.
+ICNALE is widely used in research on L2 writing and corpora.

 **Note:**
 The ICNALE dataset is **not included** in this repository due to licensing restrictions.